 Khichdi made of mung beans and moth lentils and rice is also popular in Punjab, Paneer recipes like Shahi Paneer; Khoya Paneer, Paneer Kofta, Amritsari Paneer, Matar Paneer, paneer paratha are popular.

-A traditional Punjabi Panjiri have generous amount of almonds, walnuts, pistachios, dry dates, cashew nuts along with whole wheat flour, sugar, edible gum, poppy seeds and fennel seeds to make the traditional dish of ‘panjri’ or also known as ‘dabra’.
+A traditional Punjabi Panjiri have a generous amount of almonds, walnuts, pistachios, dry dates, cashew nuts along with whole wheat flour, sugar, edible gum, poppy seeds and fennel seeds to make the traditional dish of ‘panjri’ or also known as ‘dabra’.

 Other popular dishes are Baingan bharta, Punjabi Kadhi Pakora, Punjabi Lassi paneer and Punj Ratani Dal, lassi and butter milk is famous of Punjab.

-There are many dances, normally performed at times of celebration, including harvests, festivals, and weddings in punjabi culture.
+There are many dances, normally performed at times of celebration, including harvests, festivals, and weddings in Punjabi culture.
 The particular background of the dances can be non-religious and religious.
 The overall style can range from the high energy “bhangra” men’s dance to the more reserved “jhumar,” the “gidha” women’s dance.

-Main Punjabi musical art is Bhangra and punjabi celebration of any kind is incomplete without the sound of dhol.
+Main Punjabi musical art is Bhangra and Punjabi celebration of any kind is incomplete without the sound of dhol.
 Punjabi’s, in any part of the world, have to have dhol players in every happy occasion to have a wholesome Punjabi style celebration.